 What Does Mobile Home Insurance Cover?

-**Dwelling coverage:** Pays to repair or replace the home structure if damaged by a covered peril.
-Covered perils typically include: fire, wind, hail, lightning, explosion, vandalism, and the weight of ice/snow.
-Flooding and earthquakes are excluded from standard policies (require separate coverage).
+Dwelling coverage pays to repair or replace the home itself if it's damaged by a covered peril.
+The typical covered perils list includes fire, wind, hail, lightning, explosion, vandalism, and the weight of ice or snow on the roof.
+Flooding and earthquakes are excluded from standard policies and require separate coverage.

-**Liability coverage:** Pays if someone is injured on your property and sues you.
-Standard limits run $100,000–$300,000.
-If you have significant assets, consider umbrella coverage on top.
+Liability coverage is there for the day someone is injured on your property and sues you.
+Standard policy limits run from $100,000 to $300,000.
+If you own significant assets, look into a separate umbrella policy on top of your homeowners liability.

-**Additional living expenses (ALE):** Pays for temporary housing if your home is uninhabitable due to a covered loss — hotel costs, meals, etc. Typically capped at 20–30% of dwelling coverage.
+Additional living expenses (ALE) covers the cost of temporary housing if your home becomes uninhabitable due to a covered loss — hotel rooms, restaurant meals, extra gas because of a longer commute.
+Most policies cap ALE at 20% to 30% of your dwelling coverage amount.

 Replacement Cost vs. Actual Cash Value: The Most Important Decision